Newcastle East, New South Wales

 Newcastle East is an inner city suburb of Newcastle, New South Wales, Australia, located immediately east of Newcastle's central business district at the mouth of the Hunter River.
 The Awabakal and Worimi peoples are acknowledged by City of Newcastle as the descendants of the traditional custodians of the land situated within the Newcastle local government area, including wetlands, rivers creeks and coastal environments.
 It is known that their heritage and cultural ties to Newcastle date back tens of thousands of years.
 The suburb includes Fort Scratchley, Newcastle Ocean Baths and Newcastle Beach.
 Formerly a site of heavy industry and railway yards, the suburb now contains the large Foreshore Park, and historic terraced housing.

 Beaches

 Newcastle East is home to two of Newcastle's beaches, Nobbys Beach and Newcastle Beach, both of which have surf lifesaving clubs and are patrolled by lifesavers.
-In June 2007, the bulk carrier MV Pasha Bulker grounded itself off Nobbys Beach in a storm.
+In June 2007, the bulk carrier Pasha Bulker grounded itself off Nobbys Beach in a storm.
 Between Newcastle and Nobbys beaches lie the Newcastle Ocean Baths.